 Bothnian Bay: The first assistance restrictions of the winter season - ice classes I and II, with the deadweight 2000 dwt - for the ports in the northern part of the Bothnian Bay are normally imposed in December.
-The maximum restriction IA 4000 dwt has been applied in combination with the cargo restriction of 2000 tonnes.
+The maximum restriction has usually been IA 4000 dwt in combination with the cargo restriction of 2000 tonnes.